Assessing your Amazon S3 security posture with Macie - Amazon Macie

 To calculate each percentage, Macie divides the number of applicable buckets by the total number of buckets in your bucket inventory.

-In certain cases, the Public access section also displays values for Unknown.
+In certain cases, the Public access area also displays values for Unknown.
 If these values appear, Macie wasn’t able to evaluate the public access settings for the specified number and percentage of buckets.
 For example, a temporary issue or the buckets' permissions settings prevented Macie from retrieving the requisite data.
 Or Macie wasn't able to fully determine whether one or more policy statements allow an external entity to access the buckets.

 Encryption